JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 		  - XSLT uses XPath to identify subsets of the source document tree and perform calculations
 		  - XSLT 1.0 support basic operations, XSLT 2.0 support date, time and regex for String, XSLT 3.0 support Streaming XML
 		  - Managed by W3C
+  -- XSD - XML Schema Definition
+         - Validate the structure of another XML

   -- XPath - XML Path Language.
   		   - A query language for selecting nodes from an XML document.